 Bottom Pressure and Tilt sensors are designed to measure the inflation and deflation of the seafloor using a precision pressure sensor that enables detection of the seafloor’s rise and fall (i.e., “breathing”) as magma (molten rock) moves in and out of underlying magma chambers.
 A very precise tilt meter (measures in micro-radians) records the “tilting” of the seafloor as it deforms in response to melt migration.

-This instrument records the following data products.
-To learn more about a data product, select its name.
+This instrument measures the following data products.
+Select a data product's name to learn more.

 - Seafloor Uplift and Deflation (BOTSFLU)